Pivot-Madagascar/PRIDEC-package/notebook_pridec_pkg.md

 For more info, use [R packages book](https://r-pkgs.org/).

+## 2025-02-26

+Okay adjusting the variable importance functions so theyd o not return negative importance and so that the values are normalized to sum to 1.
+Also adding tests for this.

+- arima is okay.
+- glm has been fixed.
+- inla was already okay
+- ranger is already okay

+**TO DO:**
+- ~~add code to turn any negative variable importance to zero and ensure it all sums to 1 [this will need to be done for each model]~~
+- ~~arima model doesn't save cv_fold info. actually none of them do [this is now solved within the quarto doc since we don't use this elsewhere]~~
+- add cli to `train_model` to return some log and output.
+Maybe create a log in the results_dir
+- figure out how to actually render quarto doc
+- fix how I am setting height in the figure out in quarto template

 ## 2025-02-25

 Continuing quarto template.
 Finding some issues with underlying functions and making note of it here to change later.